nomisK1/uir-editor/README.md

 ### `Query Fetching`

-On startup the UIR-Editor looks for the Umbra webserver containing the raw TCP-H query files.
+On startup the UIR-Editor looks for the Umbra webserver containing the raw TPC-H query files.
-If a server is found at the specified URL the 22 TCP-H queries will be requested.
+If a server is found at the specified URL the 22 TPC-H queries will be requested.
 Otherwise the default queries will be loaded.
 After that the queries will be converted from .json format to TypeScript objects and saved for the duration of the session.